HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 ## Preparing certificates for inter-service communication

 The search uses certificate authentication for the communication between OpenSearch nodes and the search middleware.
 To get this communication established, you must create certificates and store them in their respective secrets.
+See the [DN format requirements](#limitation-distinguished-name-dn-format-requirements) for important information about certificate DN validation limitation.

 The following commands configure the secrets consumed by the applications: